PedroDrago/get_next_line/README.md

     <img src="./printscreen.png"/>
 </p>

-<p align="center">This project is about reading from a file descriptor and returning always the next line, using read function and a static variable.</p>
+<p align="center">This project is about reading from a file descriptor and returning always the next line, using the read function and a static variable.</p>